ihavethatonvinyl/blog/content/conversations/author-dan-ozzi.md

 ---
 Today on Featured Conversations we welcome author and music historian Dan Ozzi

-### I got to know you work through your [newsletter](https://danozzi.substack.com/).
+### I got to know your work through your [newsletter](https://danozzi.substack.com/).
 Tell me a little bit about that.

 I left my job in 2019 to finish a book and newsletters were still new.
 I don't even really know if there was a reputable music one at the time.
 I remember, really, the only person that I knew who had one that was successful was [Luke O’Neill,](https://www.welcometohellworld.com/) and I remember my editor, my very sage editor, Kate, said to me, Well, if you're thinking of getting a newsletter, you should do it now, instead of waiting until the day the book comes out, try to build it up now.
 And so I kind of kept it as a side project while I was writing the book.
 And I've kept it ever since.
 And I kind of lean on it when I have the time.
 I really wish it was my top priority.
 But books and things kind of take prominence.
 And so I feel like I've been a little bit uneven with it.
 I try to be fairly consistent, but it is sort of like I look at it as the thing that kind of supports the rest of my career, such as it is, you know.